Everything About Cannabinoids

 How a cannabinoid works and interacts with the body depends on one’s endocannabinoid system.
-Everyone has an endocannabinoid system with receptors that use cannabinoids to signal areas of the body to provide relief.
+Everyone has an endocannabinoid system with receptors that use cannabinoids to signal areas of the body.
 Our bodies receptors interact differently with each cannabinoid.

 Cannabinoids are most commonly in the cannabis plant; whether that be from medical marijuana or industrial hemp.
 They have also been located beyond cannabis in other natural plant-based products.
 Tetrahydrocannabinol, THC, and cannabidiol, CBD, are two of the most consumed cannabinoids today.

 Upon the consumption of THC the user will feel psychoactive effects but pure CBD is non-psychoactive for the consumer.
 This is because the different cannabinoids work on different receptors.

 - THC.
 This is probably the most widely known cannabinoid to date.
 Patients turn to medical marijuana with THC to provide them with medical benefits.
 It is common for people to look elsewhere for medications when their doctor prescribes them with medications that come with horrible side effects.

 - CBD.
 Over the past few years CBD or cannabidiol has made its way to the forefront of the cannabis industry.
 CBD can either be extracted from industrial hemp plants or medical marijuana.
 When isolated, CBD on its own provides the user with similar effects to THC, but without the psychoactive feeling.

 - CBN.
 Those who use cannabis as a sleep aid, CBN or cannabinol is the reason why sedative effects are present.
 Steep Hill claims that CBN is the most potent sedative of all the cannabinoids.
 In a study on mice, CBN shows to stimulate the consumers appetite.
 As THC degenerates it turns into CBN, fresh flower will have little amounts of CBN.